AdobeDocs/analytics.en/help/components/classifications/sets/manage/schema.md

 1. To select what data to return, select an option from **[!UICONTROL Data Returned]**.

    * **[!UICONTROL All values]** returns all values for the current classification data.
    * **[!UICONTROL Any columns empty]** returns a column with key values for the existing classification data.
-And columns with no value for classification data for which no value exist.
+And columns with no value for classification data for which no values exist.
    * **[!UICONTROL All columns empty]** returns a key column with values for the existing classification data.
 And columns with no value for classification data.
 1. To select the [file format](/help/components/classifications/sets/data-files.md#general-file-requirements) of the downloaded classification data, select an option from the **[!UICONTROL File Format]** drop-down menu.
 Options are: